dotnet/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

 - Create styles for a consistent appearance throughout an application's UI.

-- Bind the UI to data to both populate the UI from data and keep the data and UI synchronized.
+- Bind the UI to data to both populate the UI from data and to keep the data and UI synchronized.

 By the end of the walkthrough, you'll have built a standalone Windows application that allows users to view expense reports for selected people.
 The application is composed of several WPF pages that are hosted in a browser-style window.